Annular elastolytic giant cell granuloma after COVID-19 vaccination

 • Viviana Lora Dermatology Unit, San Gallicano Dermatological Institute, IRCCS, Rome, Italy.

-• Arianna Lamberti Dermatopathology Unit, San Gallicano Dermatological Institute, IRCCS, Rome; Dermatology Unit, Department of Medical, Surgical and Neurological Sciences, University of Siena, Siena, Italy.
+• Arianna Lamberti Dermatopathology Unit, San Gallicano Dermatological Institute, IRCCS, Rome; Dermatology Unit, Department of Medical, Surgical and Neurological Sciences, University of Siena, Italy.

 • Monia Di Prete Dermatopathology Unit, San Gallicano Dermatological Institute, IRCCS, Rome, Italy.